 You may have a case for judicial review of any delayed decision on your parole caused by the Queensland Parole Boar’s current backlog.

-We can advise you promptly on your rights when a delay affects the hearing of your parole application so call us criminal lawyers today.
+We can advise you promptly on your rights when a delay affects the hearing of your parole application so call us Drink Driving Lawyers Brisbane today.